 Mentoring and support

-Students will have the opportunity to get to know and work with members of the university community including their mentors and guest lecturers.
+- The opportunity to get to know and work with members of the university community including their mentors and guest lecturers.

 Who can apply?